qseftqseft/WPF-on-Linux-command/README.md

 # WPF on Linux command
-Build and run WPF apps using wine in one command (only tested on [WPF Samples](https://github.com/microsoft/WPF-Samples "WPF Samples") in Gentoo Linux)
+Build and run WPF apps using wine in one command (only tested on [WPF Samples](https://github.com/microsoft/WPF-Samples "WPF Samples") on Gentoo Linux)

 ## Instructions:
   1. Install [Wine](https://www.winehq.org/ "Wine")